lsst-dm/dm_dev_guide/team/tools.rst

 Tools and external resources
 #############################

 DM uses many third party tools and systems.
-We have services account on most of these.
+We have service accounts for most of these.
 Passwords are stored in 1Password vaults.

 Before creating or asking for a new third party service please consult `#rubinobs-it-public <https://lsstc.slack.com/archives/CDY9NGNJ1>`_ on Slack.